 My mouth is filled with Your praise And with Your glory all day long.

-As an athlete, it is enjoyable to hear people cheering for you.
-It is interesting to hear, before the game, the cheers that state the sure victory for their team.
-Sometimes these are quickly silenced by the other team.
-Other times, they seem to go on continually as your team moves towards victory.
-This cheering is a shadow of the praise that belongs to Jesus.
+It is encouraging to hear people cheering for you.
+It is interesting to hear the cheers that declare the sure victory.
+Sometimes these are quickly silenced by the opponent or another competitor.
+Other times, they seem to go on continually as you move towards victory.
+This is a shadow of the praise that belongs to Jesus.
 He will never be defeated.
 We can sing songs of victory because of His great power.
-The singing of His greatness and glory brings joy to our lives.
+Singing of His greatness and glory brings joy to our lives.
 Is your mouth filled with the praises of God?

 1 Kings 9:1-10:29

 For I was envious of the arrogant As I saw the prosperity of the wicked.